 Stocks are classified in a number of ways:

-Domestic or foreign – Diversifying across different countries is a good way of mitigating political and currency rick issues.
+- Domestic or foreign: Diversifying across different countries is a good way of mitigating political and currency risk issues.
 It may not be obvious, but currency values fluctuate on a daily basis and can influence your overall returns.
 If you only invest in U.S. stocks and the dollar loses value relative to other countries, you will underperform in your portfolio.

-Market size – Stocks are labeled by its overall size.
-Large cap stocks are over $10 billion, mid-cap stocks range around $2 to $10 billion, and small cap stocks are under $2 billion.
+- Market size: Stocks are categorized by overall value of each company’s stock offering.
+Large cap stocks are worth over $10 billion, mid-cap stocks range around $2 to $10 billion, and small cap stocks are under $2 billion.

 - Basic Materials

 - Credit quality: A bond is assigned a credit rating that ranges from investment grade, AAA to BBB, or speculative which is anything with a BB or less.
 The yield or interest rate that you can get on a bond is primarily impacted by these ratings.

 - Time to maturity: Bonds that get issued must be paid back in full at a later date.
 In return for buying a bond, you receive interest payments until the principal is returned to you.
 They are separated in three ways: short-term bonds mature in less than 5 years, intermediate-term bonds mature in 5 to 10 years, and long-term bonds mature in more than 10 years.
 The longer the maturity date is, the higher the yield offered is.

 When starting out, buying mutual funds or exchange traded funds (ETFs) — especially index funds that track an entire stock market index or sector — is a good way to ensure some diversification.
 But even mutual funds aren’t as diversified as you think.

 As your portfolio grows, you’ll want to analyze it to spot places you’re over- and under-invested.
 This can be complicated and may be more work that you want to tackle yourself.
 This is where financial advisors come in handy.